Superformula/mobile-test/QR-generator-test.md

 - iOS
   - Use Swift

-### Bonus

-- Write clear **documentation** on how it's designed and how to execute the code.
-- Provide proper unit tests.
-- Write concise and clear commit messages.

 ### Advanced requirements

 These may be used for additional challenges.
 You can freely skip these if you are not asked to do them; feel free to try them out if you're up for it.